 Phone Activities: Additional Information

-Chime counts the duration of a call to include ringing the lead, but does NOT count the time needed for Chime to call the agent to establish the bridge connection to the dialer.
-This is the time shown in the Chime lead's activity log history for the call.
-Therefore, this is also how the integration counts it in Sisu's "Hours Prospected" activity.
-Furthermore, this is the time we use to determine if a Sisu Conversation is counted in the next bullet point below.
+*** IMPORTANT *** Chime counts the duration of a call to include ringing the lead, but does NOT count the time needed for Chime to call the agent to establish the bridge connection to the dialer.
+This is the time shown in the Chime lead's "Call Detail" section for the call (see screenshot below).
+Therefore, this is also how the integration counts it in Sisu's

 If you manually "log" a call that you also made in the Chime dialer, it will be counted twice in the activity roll-up.
 If you need to manually log a call that was made from the Chime dialer for some reason, it will be better to manually log a "note" instead so the integration won't double-count the call.